-Currently, Park supports fatherhood and tribal programs, and leads cost study design and technical assistance efforts at JBA.
-She serves as research project director for the Evaluation of A Father’s Place, Prince George’s County (Fatherhood FIRE) project, which evaluates a fatherhood program funded through the Office of Family Assistance.
+Currently, Park supports fatherhood, tribal, home visiting, and child welfare programs, and leads cost study design and evaluation capacity building efforts at JBA.
+She serves as project director for the Support for Ending Group Placement evaluation funded through the Annie E. Casey Foundation to evaluate the support and capacity building provided to three sites to engage the community in codesigning strategies for eliminating group placement for children and youth.
 She also serves as deputy director for the Building Evidence Technical Assistance project to support the development of a logic model, theory of change, fidelity tools, and evaluation plan for an intervention that promotes responsible parenting for child welfare system-involved fathers.

-She is a capacity building specialist for the Tribal Evaluation Institute supporting tribal home visiting grantees and serves as a technical assistance liaison to tribal grantees on the Tribal Temporary Assistance for Needy Families (TANF)-Child Welfare Coordination Data Capacity Building project.
+Park is a capacity building specialist for the Tribal Evaluation Institute supporting tribal home visiting grantees and serves as a technical assistance liaison to tribal grantees on the Tribal Temporary Assistance for Needy Families-Child Welfare Coordination Data Capacity Building project.
 Park also provides cost study technical assistance and support for the Cross-Center Evaluation of the Child Welfare Capacity Building Collaborative and the Maternal, Infant, and Early Childhood Home Visiting Technical Assistance Resource Center.

 Park received a Ph.D. in community psychology and an M.A. in psychology from Wichita State University.